isrlab/F16-Model-Matlab/README.md

 ## Trim and Linearization
 * Please see trim_and_linearize.m
-* Trim and linearization can also be done using [Simulink's Control System Design and Analysis Apps](https://www.mathworks.com/products/simcontrol.html).
+* Trim and linearization is done using [Simulink's Control System Design and Analysis Apps](https://www.mathworks.com/products/simcontrol.html).
+The script file Trim16.m, exported by Simulink, is for steady-level flight.
+This is called by trim_and_linearize.m.